AP® English Language and Composition Course and Exam Description

 The Nine Units of AP English Language and Their Topics

-The AP English Language course has nine units that help students build up the course skills they need for college credit.
+The AP English Language course has nine units2 that help students build up the course skills they need for college credit.
 Since these skill categories represent the complex skills that proficient communicators demonstrate, students will benefit from multiple opportunities to develop these skills.
-Let's take a closer look at each unit, its associated skills, and the essential knowledge you gain from it.
+Let's take a closer look at each unit, its associated skills, and the essential knowledge gained from it.

 Just Like the Real A.P.
 English Language Exam